johannaloepke/gather/README.md

 # gather

 You've been invited to a potluck.
 Sounds fun!
 But wait... what to bring??
-Are there dietary restriction / allergies to be aware of?
+Are there dietary restrictions / allergies to be aware of?
 How much food should you make?
 Is somebody else also bringing a kale salad?

 Gather helps ease these anxieties by providing a simple, no login required, interface that allows hosts to request items at their event and guests to share what they're bringing.

+Gather.
 For better get togethers!

 # Checklist